-The Company is considering entering into another royalty agreement and license with BHS regarding the manufacture and sale of a new product called SootheTM, which the Company began selling in the fourth quarter of 2012 with the permission of BHS.
-To continue selling this product, BHS has requested that the Company pay a royalty of 2.5% of sales revenue for 2012 and subsequent years.
+The Company is considering entering into another royalty agreement and license with BHS regarding the manufacture and sale of a product called SootheTM, which the Company began selling in the fourth quarter of 2012 with the permission of BHS.
+To continue selling this product, BHS has requested that the Company pay a royalty of 2.5% of sales revenue for this product for 2012 and subsequent years.
 The Company is considering that proposal and discussing the terms of a definitive agreement.
-At a royalty of 2.5% of net sales, the Company calculates that royalties for 2012 and the first nine months of 2013 would total \$4,000.
+At a royalty of 2.5% of net sales, the Company calculates that royalties through the end of the first quarter of 2014 would total \$6,800.